ModelEarth/community/projects/github-actions/README.md

 ## GitHub Actions Data Pipeline

+[Learn about our Data Setup](../../localsite/info/data) and view a sample dataset display using Tabular.

 We'll be developing a Python pipeline using [GitHub Actions](https://docs.github.com/en/actions) to add support for map layers with 30,000+ records, similar to Hack for LA's [Public Tree Map](https://neighborhood.org/public-tree-map/).

 Updates for [Farm Fresh - Federal USDA location data](../farmfresh) on maps - initially merged for Aglanta.